Special Educational Needs

 As a school we work hard to build positive and productive relationships with parents to support any child who may have SEN. Our SENCo-ordinator is Mrs Prouse and she works in conjunction with the Headteacher, Mrs Geldard, to ensure appropriate SEN provision is in place and effective.

 If parents have any concerns about the SEN provision that their child is receiving in school then parents should discuss this with the school as soon as possible.
 However, there may be an occasion when parents wish to make a complaint about their child's SEN provision.
 In this case parents should follow the school complaints procedure which can be found in our policies section here.

 Below is the link for our current SEN report.
 SEN reports are produced yearly and once all the data from that academic year is finalised.
+This means that that the current report will be about the previous academic year.
 Please click on the link to open the document.